Fill your picnic basket with one of these Picnic Food Ideas and you will be ready to enjoy the spring and summer seasons. Happy weekend!!

 Get ready to head to your favorite park, bring along your cherished blanket, and make lasting picnic memories as you share these delightful recipes with your incredible friends this spring/summer.

 Fill your picnic basket with some of these Picnic Food Ideas and go to enjoy this awesome weather.
-Thanks for reading š
+Thanks for reading 😉

-5. Spicy Kale Chips from the Primavera Kitchen. – These crispy kale chips are great snack and every bite is delicious.
-They’re covered in salt, pepper, garlic powder and chili powder (for a nice kick).
+5. Spicy Kale Chips from the Primavera Kitchen. – These crispy kale chips are a great snack, and every bite is delicious.
+They’re covered in salt, pepper, garlic powder, and chili powder (for a nice kick).
 You can also use other seasonings if you want.
-They’re extremely delicious and completely guilt free because they’re so low carb!
+They’re extremely delicious and completely guilt-free because they’re so low-carb!
 They’re definitely one of my favorite picnic finger foods.

-15. Quinoa Salad Recipe from Primavera Kitchen. – Hearty, healthy and VERY tasty.
-This grain salad is made with black beans, red onion, bell pepper, crunchy cucumber, fresh herbs, olive oil, lemon juice and savory sausage for extra protein.
+15. Quinoa Salad Recipe from Primavera Kitchen. – Hearty, fresh, and VERY tasty.
+This grain salad is made with black beans, red onion, bell pepper, crunchy cucumber, fresh herbs, olive oil, lemon juice, and savory sausage for extra protein.
 Toss everything with a simple, homemade lemon dressing for insane flavor!

 18. Easy Broccoli Salad from Primavera Kitchen. – A colorful dish made with lightly steamed broccoli!
-If you’re looking for super-nutritious picnic food ideas, then this one is for you, get a ton of greens in your diet and enjoy them thoroughly!
+If you’re looking for super-fresh picnic food ideas, then this one is for you.
+Get a ton of greens in your diet and enjoy them thoroughly!

 19. Chicken Couscous Salad from Primavera Kitchen. – Super summery and perfect for your picnic basket.
 It’s made with couscous (a type of pasta), veggies, chicken for a boost of protein, and a light citrus dressing.

 20. Healthy Potato Salad from Primavera Kitchen. – No picnic is complete without potato salad.
-This healthy version is made with homemade mayo and apple cider vinegar for some zing, it’s undeniably delicious and very portable.
+This lighter version is made with homemade mayo and apple cider vinegar for some zing.
+It’s undeniably delicious and very portable.

 21. Mediterranean Salad from Primavera Kitchen. – Made with traditional Mediterranean ingredients like olives and feta cheese, this salad is light and refreshing.
-It’s also very healthy and super low-carb!
+It’s also super low-carb!

 22. Cauliflower Potato Salad from Primavera Kitchen. – Love potato salad but not the carbs?
 This twist on a classic allows you to enjoy timeless summer flavors with only 4 net carbs per serving!